15. Frontend: The Altar

 Context and Problem Statement

-The LychD operates as a server-authoritative system where the "Truth" resides exclusively within the Vessel (11) and the Phylactery (06).
+LychD operates as a server-authoritative system where the "Truth" resides exclusively within the Vessel (11) and the Phylactery (06).
 Traditional Single Page Application (SPA) architectures foster a "Cockpit" anti-pattern, bifurcating logic between a Python server and a JavaScript client, which introduces state synchronization fragility and cognitive bottlenecks.
-A scrying interface is required that moves beyond manual monitoring to become a point of high-level deliberation and Sovereign Consent, supporting the rich interactivity of Generative UI without the dependency hell of client-side frameworks.
+A scrying interface is required that moves beyond manual monitoring to become a point of high-level deliberation and Consent, supporting the rich interactivity of Generative UI without the dependency hell of client-side frameworks.

 Requirements